All Episodes

 How is this remotely different from 2002-2003 neocon ideology, neocon rhetoric, neocon discourse, neocon mentality, neocon legal justifications?

-What is the objections at this point that MAGA has to Bush-chaining neoconservatism?
+What is the objections at this point that MAGA has to bush-chaining neoconservatism?

-I I really don't see them.
+I really don't see them.

-Especially since, as we're about to show you, what they're doing in Venezuela is basically a verbatim copy of what the first George Bush, former CIA director, ultimate deep state representative, did in Panama to justify the 1989 invasion of Panama,
+Especially since, as we're about to show you, what they're doing in Venezuela is basically a verbatim copy of what the first George Bush, former CIA director, ultimate deep state representative, did in Panama to justify the 1989 invasion of Panama, where we went to war with Panama, killed thousands of Panamanians, bombed Panama, and did so based on the claim that the president of Panama, Manuel Noriega,

-where we went to war with Panama, killed thousands of Panamanians, bombed Panama, and did so based on the claim that the president of Panama, Manuel Noriega, a longtime U.S. ally in the past, had turned into a terrorist and a drug trafficker, and we needed to go and change the government of Panama in order to arrest him and bring him to the United States to stand trial, which the United States then did another glorious regime change war in Panama.
+We needed to go and change the government of Panama in order to arrest him and bring him to the United States to stand trial, which the United States then did another glorious regime change war in Panama.

-Congratulations to the US.
+Congratulations to the U.S.

 And all the same language used by the Bush administration then to do that is exactly what's being used now.